 The US bishops’ Catholic News Service (CNS) published the report that quoted some of his remarks.
 Here is the brief of the full report sent to their clients.
 Here is Catholic Universe reprint of the story that appeared in a host of other publications.

-Read the raw version of the interview excerpts below and tell me.
+Read excerpts from the raw version of the interview below and tell me.
 Prophetic?

 NJ Viehland: What are qualities, attitudes or particular traits or skills that the next pope must have to shepherd the Church though the rest of this post-modern era?